An August 6, 2026 update of our April forecast, re-run after SpaceX's first post-IPO earnings report. The original article is preserved in full below.

 The chart above is my April sum-of-the-parts, seven segments valued as standalone businesses and summed to a fair value near $1.25 trillion, about $96 a share.
 That work is preserved in full below.
 Morningstar's discounted cash flow lands lower, near $780 billion, about $60 a share (Morningstar).
 Both sit far under the $2.5 trillion the market pays.

-To pay $2.5 trillion, you have to believe everything goes right at once, the 75th percentile across every segment rather than the sum of independent medians.
-That was the core of the original article, and I turned it into a forecast.
-I defined four milestones that together make up the bull case, forecast each one, then forecast the joint outcome.
+To pay $2.5 trillion, you had to believe everything would go right at once, the 75th percentile across every segment rather than the sum of independent medians.
+That was the core of the original article, and I turned it into a forecast: four milestones that together make up the bull case, each forecast separately, then the joint outcome.
+Two months later the milestones are mostly landing and the price collapsed anyway, which is the point.
+The milestones that are landing are the growth ones.
+The one that failed is cash.

 Why it trades above value